jakate/react-testing/README.md

 Testing Reactjs
 =============
 This is a small todo-app built with Reactjs.
-(Finnish)

 To run the project: